 Following a nine hour meeting on Friday (29 August) with Israeli officials in Jerusalem, United States Secretary of State Dr.

-Following a nine hour meeting on Friday (29 August) with Israeli officials in Jerusalem, United States Secretary of State Dr. Henry Kissinger told reporters he expected the agreement being negotiated between Egypt and Israel on THE Sinai Desert to be initialled early next week.
+Background: Following a nine hour meeting on Friday (29 August) with Israeli officials in Jerusalem, United States Secretary of State Dr. Henry Kissinger told reporters he expected the agreement being negotiated between Egypt and Israel on THE Sinai Desert to be initialled early next week.
 His meeting was the latest in a series he had held with Israeli and Egyptian leaders in his so-called shuttle diplomacy.
 Following his meeting in Jerusalem, he flew to Alexandria, Egypt, to continue talks with the Egyptians.

 It is now expected the Israeli negotiating team will hold anomer meeting with Dr. Kissinger when he returns from Alexandria on 30 August.
 The proposed agreement may go to the Israeli Cabinet for ratification on sunday.